dpaulandri/100-days-of-swiftui/README.md

 Thanks for checking out!

 ## NOTE
-Checkpoint/Challenge codes are my own interpreted solution
+Checkpoint/Challenge codes are of my own interpreted.

 ## LICENSE
 The entire content & codes of this repository is under GNU AGPLv3 license.